 How we recommend readers use this information

 If your main goal is simply to create visuals, skip the rumor cycle and test the workflow directly.
-If your goal is implementation, use documentation and API research.
-If your goal is competitive evaluation, compare prompts across tools rather than relying on headlines.
+If your goal is implementation, read the docs and the API guide.
+If your goal is competitive evaluation, compare prompts across tools instead of relying on headlines or screenshots out of context.

 Final takeaway